AU-BURGr/ozdata/README.md

 ## Overview

-This project was created during the `#ozunconf17` unconference.
+There are many high quality data sets that are freely available for Australia.
+Unfortunately they can be difficult to obtain and analyse.
+Here we provide tools to programmatically import and explore Australian data sets.
+Data can be obtained from the official Australian government portal, which contains over 40,000 data sets (https://data.gov.au).
+Additionally, economic data sets can be obtained from the Australian Macro Database (http://ozmacrodata.org).
+This project was created during the 2017 BURGr R UnConference https://github.com/AU-BURGr/UnConf2017.

 ## Installation
-This package uses the [_sf_ R package](https://github.com/edzer/sfr) and the [units R package](https://github.com/edzer/units).
+This package uses the [_sf_ package](https://github.com/edzer/sfr) and the [units package](https://github.com/edzer/units).
 Please see the packages' websites for instructions on installing them.

 To install the developmental version of _ozdata_, use the following R code: